Kamchadals: History

-As a result of the Treaty of Saint Petersburg (1875), the Kuril Islands were handed over to Japan, along with its Ainu subjects.
-A total of 83 North Kuril Ainu arrived in Petropavlovsk-Kamchatsky on September 18, 1877 after they decided to remain under Russian rule.
+As a consequence of the Treaty of Saint Petersburg (1875), the Kuril Islands were handed over to Japan, along with their Ainu subjects.
+A total of 83 North Kuril Ainu arrived in Petropavlovsk-Kamchatsky on 18 September 1877, after they had decided to remain under Russian rule.
 They refused the offer by Russian officials to move to new reservations in the Commander Islands.
-Finally a deal was reached in 1881 and the Ainu decided to settle in the village of Yavin, Kamchatka.
-In March 1881 the group left Petropavlovsk and started the journey towards Yavin by foot.
+Finally, a deal was reached in 1881, and the Ainu decided to settle in the village of Yavin, Kamchatka.
+In March 1881, the group left Petropavlovsk and began the journey towards Yavin on foot.
 Four months later, they arrived at their new homes.
-Another village, Golygino was founded later.
-Under Soviet rule, both the villages were forced to disband and residents were moved to the Russian dominated Zaporozhye rural settlement in Ust-Bolsheretsky Raion.
+Another village, Golygino, was founded later.
+Under Soviet rule, both villages were forced to disband, and the residents were moved to the Russian‑dominated Zaporozhye rural settlement in Ust‑Bolsheretsky Raion.
 As a result of intermarriage, the three ethnic groups assimilated to form the Kamchadal community.

-According to Alexei Nakamura, Kurile Kamchadals along with Ainu living in Russia are fighting for official recognition.
-Since the Ainu are not recognized in the official list of the peoples living in Russia, some of them are counted as ethnic Kamchadals.
+According to Alexei Nakamura, the Kurile Kamchadals, along with the Ainu living in Russia, are fighting for official recognition.
+Since the Ainu are not recognised in the official list of the peoples living in Russia, some of them are counted as ethnic Kamchadals.